 if needed, will be completed during your first riding session.
 All new Participants need to schedule an

 evaluation time.
-There will be a $30.00 registration fee for
+There will be a $35.00 annual registration

-Therapeutic Riding, Therapeutic Driving, and Hippotherapy Programs.
+Equine Assisted Learning, and Therapy Services Programs.
 There is a description of each program

 below.
 At the time of your Participant

-recommendation as to which program is most appropriate for the Participant.
-Riding time: If there are 2 or fewer riders, the riding
+as to which program is most appropriate for the Participant.

-instructors’ discretion to decrease the length of a session for any reason
+up to the instructors’ discretion to decrease the length of a session for any

 fatiguing, Participant medical problems, Participant complaining of discomfort,

-Participant being unbalanced, Participant behavior problems, horse fatiguing or
+Participant being unbalanced, Participant behavior problems, horse fatigue or

 another horse.
 Instructors will attempt